scaseyjones/Literasee_Setup/CONTRIBUTING.md

 ---

-This module is released under the CC-BY-SA-4.0 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
+This module is released under the [CC-BY-SA-4.0 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 All contributions to this project will be released under the [CC-BY-SA-4.0 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode)
 By submitting a pull request or filing a bug, issue, or feature request, you are agreeing to comply with this waiver of copyright interest.
 Details can be found in our [LICENSCE](LICENSE.md).

-The project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication][CC0].